elap733/NBA-Injuries-Analysis/README.md

       * This transaction type occurs when a player is placed on the Inactive List.
 Serious injuries typically result in a player being placed on their team's Inactive List; this allows another player to assume their spot on the Active List.

    An "transaction" event in this database looks like the following:
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/prosports_transactions_sheetshot.jpg">
+The information provided:
+   * 'Date' - Date of missed game/ movement to IL
+   * 'Team' - The player's team
+   * 'Acquired' - The name of the player returning to lineup.
+   * 'Relinquished' - The name of the player missing a game or placed on the IL.
+   * 'Notes' - A description of the event and injury (sometimes).

 2. **NBA Schedule Data**

    Team schedules(2010-2019) were scraped from the website [Basketball Reference](http://basketballreference.com/) in order to: